platformsh/platformsh-docs/docs/layouts/shortcodes/tethered-dev/steps-start.md

     If you're using a [source integration](/integrations/source.html),
     open a merge/pull request.

-2. Open an SSH tunnel to the new environment's services by running the following command:
+2. To open an SSH tunnel to the new environment's services, run the following command:

     ```bash
     platform tunnel:open